jdromeiro/.NET-Developer-Questions/README.md

 **3. What is inheritance?**
 Inheritance is the way of reusing code and avoiding code duplication, by building a hierarchy in which base classes contain characteristics (fields or methods) that are shared by all sub-classes.
 It also allows for polymorphism, by defining common actions in base-classes that have different implementations in their sub-classes.

+**4. What is the difference between a Class and an Object?**
+A class defines a family of objects that share the same characteristics.
+In short, a class works as a template for an object, and an object is an instance of a class.

+**5. What are Interfaces?**
+Interfaces are contracts that can include properties, methods and events.
+They provide abstraction to the code and help having code that is maintainable, extensible and testable.

-**4. What is the difference between an Abstract class and an Interface?**
+**6. What is the difference between an Abstract class and an Interface?**
 An abstract class can contain some implementation, although it cannot be instantiated.
 An interface cannot contain any implementation, just the declaration of methods, fields and events.
 Conceptually, an abstract class defines what an object is, while an interface defines what an object can do.

-**5. What is the difference between a Class and an Object?**
-A class defines a family of objects that share the same characteristics.
-In short, a class works as a template for an object, and an object is an instance of a class.

-**6. What is the difference between overriding and overloading a method?**
+**7. What is the difference between overriding and overloading a method?**
 To override a method means to give it a different behaviour than the one it has in one of the classes he derives from.
 To overload a method is to provide different signatures (number and type of parameters) to methods that have the same name and are expected to do the same thing.

-**7. What's the difference between a static method and a non-static method?**
+**8. What's the difference between a static method and a non-static method?**
 A static method belongs to the class and a non-static method belongs to an object.
 That means that static methods can be accessed without instantiating an object of that class, while non-static methods require instantiation.

 [Back to Table of Contents](#table-of-contents)